Hero Background

 Mutual of Omaha Burial Insurance never requires a medical examination but may ask you general medical questions such as if you use tobacco, age, weight, etc.

-Medicare Supplements, or Medigap, is essentially supplemental assistance meant to fill any gaps left by the original SSA death benefit, which end up being quite large gaps considering funeral costs in 2024.
+Medicare Supplements, or Medigap, is essentially supplemental assistance meant to fill any gaps left by the original SSA death benefit, which end up being quite large gaps considering rising funeral costs.

 Sometimes also called SSI Life insurance, this supplemental assistance is offered by private organizations and exists like a whole life insurance policy, wherein you’re guaranteed payout at the time of death benefit, and can be renewed/closed at any time.
 The two are usually paid out at similar time frames.